-- Ability to demonstrate appropriate professional and procedural judgment decisions. - Ability to adhere to professional standards and Baker College professional conduct guidelines, policies, and procedures, including but not limited to, if at any time during a student's enrollment at Baker College, a student is charged with a felony, he/she MUST disclose this charge to a Baker College official.
-Failure to do so will result in immediate expulsion from the College. - I have reviewed and acknowledge that I am expected to possess the program-specific Essential Functions located on the Program Information document.
+- Ability to demonstrate appropriate professional and procedural judgment decisions. - Ability to adhere to professional standards and Baker College professional conduct guidelines, policies, and procedures. - I have reviewed and acknowledge that I am expected to possess the program-specific Essential Functions located on the Program Information document.